All Episodes

 The question was the regulators weren't doing their jobs.

-Now it's just we got we're gonna start rewriting history now.
+No, it's just we've got to start rewriting history now.

-Here's the guy that stood in the way of the regular cops.
+Here's the guy that stood in the way of the regular, the cops.

-This is the guy that grabbed a billy club from the cops and beat them over the head with it.
+This is the guy that grabbed a billy club from the cops and beat him over the head with it.

-I mean, George Bush, gateway pundit has it listed twelve different attempts to warn to regulate to stop what was happening at Fannie Mae and Freddie Mac.
+I mean, George Bush, Gateway Pundit, has it listed 12 different attempts to warn to regulate to stop what was happening at Fannie Mae and Freddie Mac.

-Yeah, I think last year, this year, certainly starting in 2000, I forget what the time frame was.
+I think last year, this year, certainly starting in 2000, I forget what the timeframe was.

 McCain signed legislation.